How to find your star Christmas product

 You might think that your product with the highest revenue is obviously your star product, but don’t forget the other essential ingredient to a successful product or service: profitability.
 If Christmas is a great season for you, you’ll want to take advantage of this peak period by identifying your products with the highest margins.

 As your next step, create a similar ranking table for your products and services, ordering them this time by their profit margin.
-If you need help to find the profit margin for your products, check out this article.

 In our hypothetical bakery, here’s what that list looks like:

 3. Find the sweet spot between profit and revenue

 Now that you know your best-selling products and your most-profitable products, you can use a simple 2x2 chart to help you identify the products that lie in the “sweet spot,” or the area of both high profit and high revenue.
 For example, here’s a chart with our example products and services:

 The 2x2 chart makes it really easy to spot the products that have both a high profit margin and generate high revenue.
 For example, while cinnamon muffins may have brought in the most revenue, Christmas puddings actually offer a higher profit margin, making these a great option to push this Christmas season.

 This chart also makes it easy to spot any potential hidden opportunities for the Christmas period — for example, while lemon drizzle cake has a great profit margin, it hasn’t historically generated a lot of revenue.
 Armed with that information, you could consider how to increase this product’s revenue - either by selling more of it, or by potentially increasing the price.